queuedpixel/stimulus-package/readme.md

 This is a development snapshot version of this project that may not be stable or function at all.

+## Usage

+Use the `/wealth` command to see your overall wealth.

+Use the `/wealthtop` command to see the wealthiest players on the server.

+## Installation

+A binary release of this plugin is not available.
+To use this plugin you must compile it yourself.
+We use [Apache Maven](https://maven.apache.org/) to build this plugin.

+### Compile Plugin

+Run `mvn package` to create a Jar for this plugin.

+### Install Plugin

+Copy `target/stimulus-package-1.3.0-SNAPSHOT` into your server `plugins` directory.

 ## Implementation Details

 - Configured variables: